imdevan/dotfiles/docs/keybinds/hotkeys.md

 v       - start visual mode, mark lines, then do command (such as y-yank) V       - start Linewise visual mode o       - move to other end of marked area
-Ctrl+v  - start visual block mode
-O       - move to Other corner of block aw      - mark a word ab      - a () block (with braces)
+Ctrl+v  - start visual block mode - multi line cursor O       - move to Other corner of block aw      - mark a word ab      - a () block (with braces)